 His work on education reform, access and inclusion and media diversity over two decades has appeared in a variety of publications from The New York Times and the Boston Globe to Newsweek, The Conversation and Southern California Public Radio.
 His writing has also appeared in leading academic journals, including Columbia University’s Teachers College Record and Brown University’s, Voices in Urban Education.

 Celis is the author of Battle Rock: The Struggle Over A One-Room School in America’s Vanishing West (Public Affairs, New York, 2002).
 His forthcoming book on the 1973 U.S. Supreme Court decision, San Antonio Independent School District vs. Rodriguez, explores the intersection of the Latino Civil Rights movement and access to public education.
 This federal lawsuit is considered by historians and education experts as a bookend to the U.S. Supreme Court’s landmark ruling in Brown v.
 Board of Education.

 He is a member of several professional organizations, including the Education Writers Association, the National Association of Hispanic Journalists, and the Online News Association.
 He has worked with a variety of groups on media, education and diversity, including the Poynter Institute, the National Association of Hispanic Journalists, Online News Association and the Society of Professional Journalists.

-Celis earned his master’s degree from the Columbia University Graduate School of Journalism, where he was awarded an Overseas Press Club fellowship to report on Mexico’s economic and immigration issues; he holds an undergraduate degree in journalism and English from Howard Payne College, a small liberal arts college in his native Texas.
+Celis earned his master’s degree from Columbia University’s Graduate School of Journalism.
+There he was awarded an Overseas Press Club fellowship to report on Mexico’s economic and immigration issue.
+He earned a bachelor’s degree in journalism and English from Howard Payne College, a small liberal arts college in his native Texas.